PH Design and Construction 5 Star Google Reviews

 By understanding current market conditions, comparing options based on both initial cost and long-term value, and working with experienced professionals, you can create a beautiful custom home that meets your needs without breaking your budget.

-Ready to start planning your custom home?
-Contact PH Design today to discuss how we can help you make smart material choices that balance quality, aesthetics, and cost.
-Our team is ready to guide you through every decision, ensuring your dream home becomes a reality within your budget.
+Contact PH Design and Construction today to discuss how we can help you make smart material choices that balance quality, aesthetics, and cost.
+We serve Stark County, Medina County, and Cuyahoga County with 30+ years of family-owned custom home expertise.

 Scroll to Top